Dynamically stable gaits for quadruped walking vehicles

 Study on energy efficiency of quadruped walking vehicles

-Though a legged robot has high terrain adaptability compared with a wheeled vehicle, its moving speed is considerably low in general.
-For attaining high moving speed with a legged robot, dynamically stable gait, such as running for a biped robot and trot or bound gait for a quadruped robot, is a promising solution.
-However, the energy efficiency of dynamically stable gait is generally lower than the one of stable gait such as a crawl gait.
+Although a legged robot offers superior terrain adaptability compared to a wheeled vehicle, its speed is generally quite low.
+To achieve higher speeds with a legged robot, dynamically stable gaits like running for biped robots and trot or bound gaits for quadruped robots are promising solutions.
+However, the energy efficiency of dynamically stable gaits is usually lower than that of more stable gaits, such as the crawl gait.
 We are conducting an experimental study on the energy efficiency of a quadruped walking vehicle.
-Energy consumption of two walking patterns for trot gait is investigated through experiments using a quadruped walking vehicle named TITAN-VIII.
-The obtained results show that the 3D sway compensation trajectory proposed has advantages in view of energy efficiency as compared with the original sway compensation trajectory.
+Through experiments using a quadruped walking vehicle named TITAN-VIII, we investigate the energy consumption of two walking patterns for trot gait.
+The results show that the proposed 3D sway compensation trajectory offers advantages in energy efficiency compared to the original sway compensation trajectory.

 Papers